-- a. consideration of the Research & Innovation Excellence and the Impact & Strategic Relevance assessment criteria need to include assessment of how the proposed project forms a single coherent programme rather than separate activities - b. consideration of the Applicant and their Development assessment criteria needs to consider both applicants jointly - c. consideration of the Research and Innovation Environment & Costs assessment criteria needs to consider the commitment of the host organisation to the development and establishment of both applicants, and how the host will support the proposed programme of work as a whole
+- a. consideration of the Vision and Approach assessment criteria needs to include assessment of how the proposed project forms a single coherent programme rather than separate activities. - b. consideration of the Applicants' capability to deliver and their career development criteria needs to consider both applicants jointly. - c. consideration of the Host organisation support and Resources and cost justification assessment criteria needs to consider the commitment of the host organisation to the development and establishment of both applicants, and how the host will support the proposed programme of work as a whole.